donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 #### 9.2.4	Contributors to the publication

 All coauthors to a publication share responsibility for good scientific practices and therefore must be contributor to the RDC.
 Consequently, all coauthors must be registered users in the repository.
-It is the responsibility of the RDC manager to invite co-authors external to the DI to create an account.
-Following registration of the user account, the RDC manager must add the co-author as contributor, thereby giving hin/her access to the files in the RDC.
+It is the responsibility of the RDC manager to invite co-authors external to the DI to create a user profile.
+Following registration of the user profile, the RDC manager must add the co-author as contributor, thereby giving him/her access to the files in the RDC.

 #### 9.2.5	Documenting the origin of the data